 A Variation of Fake News: Journalism of Affirmation

 Another important concept Saleh mentions in The Complete Guide to Article Writing is journalism of affirmation. (p.78) According to Bill Kovack and Tom Rosenstiel, authors of Blur: How to Know What’s True in the Age of Information Overload, journalism of affirmation is “a new political media that builds loyalty less on accuracy, completeness, or verification than on affirming the beliefs of its audiences, and so tends to cherry-pick information that serves that purpose.”
-So, if the news you watch, read, or listen to consistently leaves you feeling either vindicated or outraged, it’s time to get your news elsewhere.
+So, if the news you watch, read, or listen to consistently leaves you feeling indignant or outraged, it’s time to get your news elsewhere.

 The American Library Association’s “How to Spot Fake News” Bookmark

 The American Library Association (ALA) offers a more concise way to spot fake news in their “How to Protect Yourself from Fake News” bookmark.
 The bookmark stresses fact-checking and following up on citations.
 It also advises you to “skip anonymous news reports” and URLs with “odd suffixes or substitutions,” for example, the suffix “.com.co.”
 You might be able to find the bookmark at your local library.
 If not, you can buy a 100 pack of the bookmark for nine dollars from the ALA store and donate the other 99 to your library.